 As if your sleep weren’t interrupted enough by anxiety and night sweats (and possibly anxiety about night sweats), now there’s a new irritant in town: itchy menopause skin.
 Which, for me at least, seems particularly noticeable at night.

-So our April Symptom of the Month is how to handle itchy menopause skin.
+Here's how to handle itchy menopause skin.

 Is itchy skin a symptom of menopause?

 If you’re over 40, you may have noticed parts of your body getting drier: eyes, hair, fingernails, and a dryer vagina in menopause… As with most of the weirdness of aging, changes in hormones are responsible for making damp things dry (vagina, eyes) and dry things moist (underpants, business suits, pajamas – hello, incontinence, hot flashes, and night sweats in menopause!)

 Dry, itchy skin is no different.
 Our reproductive hormone estrogen is responsible for triggering the body’s production of collagen and body oils.
 The hormone also makes it easier for our body to retain its natural moisture.
 As estrogen declines in perimenopause and menopause, so does our body’s moisture, resulting in dry, itchy skin, irritation, small bumps, and occasionally even a rash.

 You may also find your skin is more sensitive: tags in the back of your shirt suddenly itch like crazy, certain fabrics just don't work anymore, maybe you even had to change your detergent to reduce the irritation the brand you've used for years suddenly causes.

 Unfortunately, your body never regains its ability to create and retain moisture the way it did in your youth.
 Fortunately, there are steps you can take to relieve the itch and moisturize your dry bits, or address those pesky menopause hives.